Cluster actions

 $ crontab -r

-• Rename or remove the master data catalog (/data1/master by default) to avoid accidentally running an outdated master and be able to place a new Standby master later.
+• Rename or remove the master data catalog (/data1/master by default) to avoid accidentally running an outdated master and be able to place a new standby master later.

 Activate standby postprocess

-The Activate standby postprocess action becomes available if the Standby master is activated during the Activate standby action, but some errors occur during the subsequent configuration process.
+The Activate standby postprocess action becomes available if the standby master is activated during the Activate standby action, but some errors occur during the subsequent configuration process.
 After fixing errors, run Activate standby postprocess to finish processing and switch the ADB status to running.

 After you select the Activate standby postprocess action, a dialog box opens in which you can fill in the run analyze option that is described above for the Activate standby action.